webbiscuit/adventofcode_rust/2022/day_08/readme.md

 ## Part 2

 This one is harder, I think I need to return all the heights in all directions (instead of just counts) and filter on that list, but I'm a bit tired now so I'll do that later.
+Update, I came back and spent ages on this for some reason.
+It was easier to get the trees in all directions first then do stuff on that list, rather than try to process it on the fly.
+I still struggled though.